-- SPCH-C 200 Introduction to Mass Communication (3 cr.) - SPCH-S 205 Introduction to Speech Communication (3 cr.)
+- JOUR-C 200 Introduction to Mass Communication - SPCH-S 205 Introduction to Speech Communication

+- SPCH-C 300 Practicum

-- SPCH-C 321 Persuasion (3 cr.) - SPCH-S 336 Communication Theory (3 cr.) - SPCH-C 380 Organizational Communication (3 cr.) - SPCH-S 398 Independent Study in Speech Communication (Senior Seminar) (3 cr.) - SPCH-S 427 Cross Cultural Communication (3 cr.)
+- SPCH-C 321 Persuasion

+- SPCH-C 380 Organizational Communication

+- SPCH-S 398 Independent Study in Speech Communication (Senior Seminar)

+- SPCH-S 427 Cross Cultural Communication

+- SPCH-C 480 Communication Theory

 Part 2: Experiential Component.
-(12 hours)
+(9 hours)

 The experiential component of the Communication Arts degree is designed to provide students with real world experience in the field of communication.
-These courses link students to the broader community, beyond the campus, pushing them to work with and/or develop projects with constituent groups outside the classroom.
-Through class assignments, such as interviewing workshops (SPCH-C 325) and group designed and administered surveys (SPCH-C 393), students will initiate and manage projects and campaigns designed to address real world problems in a mentored and supportive setting.
-Students in the Bachelor of Science will also take Statistics (K 300) and an Independent Study Research Project (SPCH-C 398) that will hone their research skills.
+These courses link students to the broader community beyond the campus, pushing them to work with and/or develop projects with constituent groups outside the classroom.
+Through class assignments, such as interviewing workshops (C325) and group designed and administered surveys (C393), students will initiate and manage projects and campaigns designed to address real world problems in a mentored and supportive setting.
+Students in the Bachelor of Science will also take Statistics (K 300) in order to hone their quantitative research skills.
+To receive credit, students must earn a grade of B- or higher in the experiential courses.
 Students must take the following:

-- SPCH-C 393 Communication Research Methods (3 cr.) - SPCH-S 398 Independent Study in Speech Communication (Research Project) (3 cr.) - PSY-K 300 Statistical Techniques (3 cr.) - SPCH-C 325 Interviewing OR SPCH-S 201 Communicating in Public (3 cr.)
+- SPCH-C 393 Communication Research Methods

+- PSY-K 300 Statistical Techniques

+- SPCH-C 325 Interviewing